Meharab/meharab.github.io/README.md

 ## Projects:
 * [iOS to-do-list App](https://github.com/Meharab/iOS_To-Do-List_App):
 I used xcode9 framework to develop this application using objective-c programming language.
 I also used recycle view and user can swip to delete easily. user can also tap to mark and unmark the task.
 I also keep the interface very basic so that anyone can interact with the app very easily.

 * [Decentralized Voting Dapp](https://github.com/Meharab/Voting-Dapp):
 I used HTML CSS and Javascript for frontend and also used Boostrap and jQuery framework and library to make the user interface more dynamic.
 In the backend part I useed two servers.
-Apache web server is used to store login information and other information of voters. in this case i used php programming language to interact with interface.
-On the other hand the voting process carries on the Ethereum blockchain.
+Apache web server is used to store login information and other information of voters. in this case i used php programming language to interact with interface.On the other hand the voting process carries on the Ethereum blockchain.
 To emulate this i used Node.js as a server and used Javascript programming language and Express.js framework to interact with the interface.
 I also used Solidity programming language to write the code of Smart-Contact.
 I also use Matamax wallet and Web3.js library to interact with blockchain.
 And to simulate the blockchain I used Ganache local blockchain platform.

 ## TRAINING & EDUCATION